CalebeCopello/Pokemon-Guesser/README.md

 # pokemon-guesser
- A simple guesser using Pokemons
+ A simple guesser using Pokemon